mavjav-edu/pcc/appendix_a/README.md

 #### Installing Python using `pyenv-win`

-Lastly, again in the elevated session:
+Lastly, to actually get Python installed, again in the elevated session, run:

     pyenv install -l